 New Review from SugarDaddy – “I love this app both as both daddies and babies need to subscribe to chat for the modest sum of .99 cents a week.
-Filters out babies who think everything should be free and I can subscribe for only as along as I need and no outrageous fees like all the others have.
+Filters out the fakes, flakes and frauds and I can subscribe for only as along as I need and no outrageous fees like all the others have.
 Love the new speak to text feature I don’t even have to type my chat messages.”

 Living the Lifestyle of Sugar Dating